Niobia Bryant

 Niobia Bryant (born November 24 in Newark, New Jersey) is an African-American novelist of both romance and mainstream fiction.
-She also writes urban fiction as Meesha Mink and young adult fiction as Simone Bryant.
+She also wrote urban fiction and crime fiction as Meesha Mink and young adult fiction as Simone Bryant.

 Biography

 Niobia Bryant was born and raised in the Central Ward of Newark, New Jersey to Letha and Ernest.
 She has one brother, Caleb.
 Bryant was raised in a single-parent home and credits her mother for introducing her to books at an early age.

 Bryant was educated in the Newark Public Schools system and graduated from University High School, eventually earning a Bachelor of Science in Nursing and a Bachelor of Arts in Social and Behavioral Science with an accompanying Psychology minor from Seton Hall University in South Orange, New Jersey.

 Bryant finished her first book, an African-American romance she entitled Down Home Girl in 1999 and submitted it to several publishers.
 After offers from two publishing houses, she accepted the deal with BET Book/Arabesque.
 The title was changed to Admission of Love and her debut was released August 2000 to rave reviews.
 Her second book from BET Books, Three Times a Lady (2001), became her first national bestseller.
 In 2003 Three Times a Lady was selected by the Books for the Blind (Talking Books) program to be transcribed into an audio recording supplied free of charge to people who are blind or visually impaired.
 Her romances, "Make You Mine" and "Red Hot" won for the 2009 and 2013 Romantic Times Best African-American Romance Awards, respectively.

 In 2007, her first mainstream Live and Learn was published by Kensington Publishing.
 In her mainstream books the subject matter steered away from the happily ever after of romance and took on more complex and darker themes like adultery, drug addiction, and domestic violence.
 Since Live and Learn Bryant has written several mainstream novels that have showcased her diverse writing ability, including her bestselling Mistress series (Message from a Mistress, Mistress No More, Mistress, INC., The Pleasure Trap, and the upcoming Mistress for Hire).
 The Pleasure Trap was nominated for a 2014 RT Award for Best Multicultural Fiction.
 In 2017 Message from a Mistress was made into a TV movie broadcast on Centric.